MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-A-Procedures-Public/part-2-Vessel-Inspections/subpart-2.10-Fees/section-2.10-25.md

 *Sailing school vessel* means a vessel of less than 500 gross tons, carrying more than 6 individuals who are sailing school instructors or sailing school students, principally equipped for propulsion by sail even if the vessel has an auxiliary means of propulsion, and owned or demise chartered and operated by a qualified organization during such times as the vessel is operated exclusively for the purposes of sailing instruction.

-*Sea-going towing vessel* means a sea-going commercial vessel engaged in or intending to engage in the service of pulling, pushing or hauling alongside, or any combination of pulling, pushing or hauling alongside, that has been issued a Certificate of Inspection under the provisions of subchapter I of this chapter.
+*Seagoing towing vessel* means a commercial vessel 300 gross tons or more engaged in or intending to engage in the service of pulling, pushing, or hauling alongside, or any combination of pulling, pushing, or hauling alongside, and that makes voyages beyond the Boundary Line as defined by 46 U.S.C.
+103, and has been issued a Certificate of Inspection under the provisions of subchapter I of this chapter.

 *Self-elevating MODU* means a mobile offshore drilling unit with movable legs capable of raising its hull above the surface of the sea.